 Sleep apnea, as its name implies, usually occurs during sleep.
 In fact, it can occur up to more than 30 times in an hour.
 It poses a great health risk as a heart attack can occur because not enough oxygen reaches the brain and heart.

 Do you eat lots of salt?
 Have you walked more than you normally do recently?
 It’s common for your legs and feet to swell in both of these cases.

 However, this shouldn’t happen to you every day, as it may be a symptom of a fluid retention caused by heart failure or an arterial condition.

 The experts of the Spanish Heart Foundation have made available a nutrition section to better guide patients and the general public.

 5. Shaking and shortness of breath

-It’s not normal for you to have to constantly fight for breath or for you feel tired and breathless very often.
-If this happens for no reason you should ask yourself if your heart is working properly.
+It’s not normal for you to have to constantly fight for breath or for you to frequently feel tired and breathless.
+If this happens for no particular reason, you should ask yourself whether your heart is working properly.

-In this sense, it’s important that you monitor your habits.
-If you’ve changed them or started a new physical activity in the past couple of days, this lack of air may be normal.
+In this sense, it’s important for you to monitor your habits.
+If you’ve changed your routine, or started a new physical activity in the past couple of days, this lack of air may be normal.

 6. Sexual dysfunction

 One of the earliest warning signs of possible heart disease is erectile dysfunction, especially in patients between 40-50 years old.